SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 * Good, because it simplifies integration for multiple client types (web, mobile, third-party services).
 * Bad, because transactional workflows require additional state management, such as tokens, databases, or orchestration services.
 * Bad, because performance depends on network latency, as each request is independent.
-* Bad, because handling delivery and routesis more complex, since the server is stateless.
+* Bad, because handling delivery and routes is more complex, since the server is stateless.